 Special Licenses in KentuckyPage Overview

 If you want to drive a vehicle that accommodates 16 or more people including the driver (think buses, shuttles, and school buses), you need a commercial driver's license (CDL).
-DMV.org has prepared an entire section dedicated to Kentucky Commercial Drivers, including:
+DMV.org has prepared an entire section dedicated to commercial driver's licenses, including:

 To drive a vehicle that accommodates fewer than 16 passengers, such as a taxi; or become a chauffeur, you don't need a special license.
 All you need is a regular Kentucky driver's license.